nicolashenry/send-stream/README.md

 if the content is detected as compressible and supported by the client.

-Note that this is highly recommended to use this option only if you can not use pre-compressed options like the 'contentEncodingMappings' option from FileSystemStorage.
+Note that this is highly recommended to use this option only if you can not use pre-compressed options like the [contentEncodingMappings](#contentencodingmappings) option from FileSystemStorage.

 Also when dynamic compression is active, `Content-Length` header will be removed and range requests will be disabled as content length is unknown